Trying to understand something that's not defined here? Ask us in a message — and we can add it to the list 🙂

 Keep reading: Examples of events and event metadata

 A place to store and organize your auto messages.
 For example, you might want to store all your onboarding messages in one folder, and all your customer research messages in another.

-A Help Center is a public knowledge base that comes with our Educate product.
+A Help Center is the public knowledge base that comes with our Educate product.
 It holds collections of articles that help people understand your product.
-Every article on a Help Center is integrated with Intercom Messenger, so people can start conversations with you if the article doesn’t answer their question.
-That means they can get self-service support, but can easily reach out if they need more help.
+Every article on a Help Center is integrated with Intercom Messenger, so people can start conversations with you if an article doesn’t answer their question.
+That means they can help themselves but still reach out if they get stuck.

 Your Help Center is turned off by default when you start using Educate.
-You can customize it with custom colours, a logo, favicon and header image, and point it to your own domain URL, then turn it on in Educate’s settings.
+You can customize it with custom colors, a logo, favicon and header image, point it to your own domain URL, then turn it on in Educate’s settings.

-A message that appears inside your app or site.
-There are three standard formats: a chat to start a conversation, a small announcement to share a quick update, and a big announcement to tell a story.
+This is any message that appears inside your app or site.
+There are three in-app message types: a chat to start a conversation, a note to share a quick update, and a post to tell a story.